Priya-Kumari-Chourasia/M25CSE024-A2/README.md

 # M25CSE024-A2

 ## Description
-This repository contains solutions for Assignment 2, covering two major problems in Natural Language Processing and Deep Learning.
+This repository contains solutions for Assignment 2.

 ### Problem 1: Learning Word Embeddings from IIT Jodhpur Data
 - Data collection and preprocessing from IIT Jodhpur sources